Ana-Niko-byte/zenlist/README.md

 # Key Information Deliverables
 - Categorisation of tasks by environment.
 - Time-tracking capabilities with visual reminders for approaching tasks.
-- Filtering system (by space, by priority, by due date).
+- Sorting system (by space, by priority, by due date) for tasks, and by best, by lowest, by recent for reviews.
 - Ability to add/view/edit/delete assets.

 # Features